-4. What is God?

-Who such God, that he from himself represents, where he lives, plainly does not know.
-Believers and attendants of religious cults can only tell that the God is an omnipotent reasonable being.
-Actions attributed earlier to God as, for example, a thunder, a lightning, creation of the world, the person and many others as it is established by a science, are simply natural phenomena, submit to the certain physical laws and some of them, as for example, the thunder and a lightning can be reproduced artificially.
 In consciousness of the majority of people the God associated with a certain reasonable omnipotent (all–powerful) being which can affect everyone.
 But whether the being which can all what is possible?
 The elementary question: "Can God create a stone which he cannot lift?" - at once nonpluses (to be nonplused) theologians of all organized religions.
 If he cannot lift it, is he not an omnipotent being?
 If create such stone he cannot, there is a similar question.
 I.e., the exertive force of God is relative.
 He seems to us all-powerful only in the decision of those problems (tasks), which to us not under force.
 And that, probably, are not all.
 The second moment above which nobody reflects, but is meant automatically in sub-consciousness everyone: above the God there is no heads to which he submits.
 Otherwise, that it for God and the omnipotent Creator above which is stronger essence to which he is compelled to submit and carry out another's will.
 Below the God has subordinates - for example, the angels having certain force, but all of them more poorly and carry out will of the God.

 So, that we can understand all as the God, is the strongest reasonable essence limited in the actions probably only laws of a nature.
 The Nature is for expediency taken here represents itself as the English Parliament, the American Congress or Russian Duma.
 It establishes physical Laws which are identical to all and can not be broken even by the God acting as the President of given period and region, and it is possible also all known Universe.
 Local Gods are possible (probable) while there are no contacts and it does not know about other Gods in other parts of the Universe.
 But, as soon as facts about them become known, the main thing becomes stronger God (the God of region with higher scientific and technical power).
 In this sense, the God is always one, and all others (at the best) can be only angels.